To all our church family…

 We live in unprecedented times and in this season are learning to do church differently and be a different sort of church.
 Whilst we may not be able to gather in person for the foreseeable future, we can still connect in different ways to be the church, to support each other, to worship our God who is the same, yesterday, today and for ever, and to ‘partner with God in the flourishing of our communities’ at this time.

-We are now operating ‘St Andrew’s & All Saints on-line’ services every Sunday.
-We’ll be seeking to stream two pre-recorded services each Sunday from our homes now: a traditional service , and a contemporary service.
+We are now operating ‘St Andrew’s & All Saints Online’ services every Sunday.
+We are streaming two recorded services each Sunday from our homes now: a traditional service and a contemporary service.
 The contemporary service package will also contain resources for children and youth provision.
 Both these services will be available here on a Sunday morning from 8:30am to view from the comfort of your home or wherever you are.

 - Prayer at Noon.
 We’re calling the church to prayer every day at 12 noon for 10 mins.
 As our church buildings are now closed, we will all be praying from home.
 Please do join us. as we pray for our town, nation and world and for specific requests that have come in via our firstname.lastname@example.org email.
 We’d love you to join with us, on your own or with those in your household You can download the special Noon day prayer here: Noon prayer at the time of cornavirus

 - We’ve also got some other daily prayer resources here

 - We’ve also have a booklet of daily prayers, lectionary readings and special prayers for this time which we’ve adapted from another church.
 You can download it here: coronavirus prayers and daily prayer